Luis Alberto (footballer, born 1992): Liverpool

 On 20 June 2013, Sevilla received a £6.8 million offer from Liverpool for Luis Alberto, which was accepted.
 The signing was completed two days later subject to international clearance, and he made his debut for the English club on 13 July in a 4–0 pre-season friendly win against Preston North End.

 Luis Alberto made his Premier League debut on 1 September 2013, playing the last seven minutes in a 1–0 home victory over Manchester United in place of Philippe Coutinho.
 On 15 December, shortly after having scored a hat-trick in an under-21 match with the Reds, he provided an assist for Luis Suárez in the 5–0 away demolition of Tottenham Hotspur.

 On 26 June 2014, Luis Alberto was loaned to Málaga CF in a season-long move.
 In the league opener, on 23 August, he scored the only goal in a home defeat of Athletic Bilbao.

 On 5 July 2015, Luis Alberto agreed a loan move to Deportivo de La Coruña subject to a medical the following day.
 There, he linked up with manager Víctor Sánchez, who was previously in Sevilla's coaching staff.

 Lazio

-On 31 August 2016, Luis Alberto signed for Italian club S.S.
-Lazio for a fee of €4 million.
+On 31 August 2016, Luis Alberto signed for Italian club SS Lazio for a fee of €4 million.
 He played only nine Serie A matches in his first season, but became an undisputed starter for the Simone Inzaghi-led side from there onwards.

 Luis Alberto scored 12 goals in all competitions in the 2017–18 campaign, and added 18 assists.
 In October 2020, he tested positive for COVID-19.

+In April 2024, during an interview for DAZN, Luis Alberto revealed that he wanted to leave Lazio at the end of the season.

+Al Duhail

+On 11 June 2024, it was announced that Luis Alberto would join Al Duhail SC of the Qatar Stars League on a three-year deal from 1 July; the transfer reportedly commanded a €12 million fee, plus add-ons and a 25% sell-on clause in favour of Liverpool.
+On 20 December, he started as his team won the QSL Cup after defeating Al-Arabi SC 2–1.